 Interested in sharing on pinterest?
 Use this image...

 Don’t miss a thing, subscribe here to get recipes delivered to your inbox!

 Brownie Batter Smoothie

-- 1/2 cup plant milk (frozen in cubes for a frosty smoothie texture)
+- ½ cup dairy-free milk (frozen in cubes for a frosty smoothie texture)

 Chocolate Avocado Rosettes

 - 1 avocado (ripe, scoop out flesh and put into a mixing bowl)

 - ½ tsp vanilla extract (to be extra fancy)

 - 1 tbsp brewed coffee (To add caffeine and enhance chocolate flavor)